'Let young bucks go, watch them grow'

-So goes the catch phrase of the state’s Department of Environmental Conservation (DEC) as we approach the Southern Zone regular big-game season opener on Nov.
-17. While not a requirement, DEC encourages veteran hunters to pass up on the smaller bucks and let them continue to grow to a bigger size.
-This voluntary program showed much improvement last year when, for the first time, 53.3 percent of bucks taken were 2.5 years or older – setting a record in total number of older deer (57,494) and the greatest percentage of older bucks in the harvest.
+So goes the catchphrase of the state’s Department of Environmental Conservation as we approach the Southern Zone regular big game season opener Saturday.
+While not a requirement, DEC encourages experienced hunters to pass up the smaller bucks and let them continue to grow to a bigger size.
+This voluntary program showed much improvement again last year when, for the first time, nearly 60% (58.8%) of bucks taken were 2.5 years or older – setting a record in total number of older deer (66,697) and the greatest percentage of older bucks in the harvest.
+In 2017, the number was 53.3% (57,494).

 If you’re looking to have some challenging winter fun in the snow and wind, consider joining the Fin-Feather-Fur Conservation Society – the Three-F Club – for its Winter Skeet League.
-The shooting has already started, kicking off Nov.
-7. It’s a handicap league open to members and non-members.
-Sign up as a team or sign up as an individual and a team will be assigned to you.
+The shooting will begin Nov.
+20. It’s a handicap league open to members and nonmembers.
+Sign up a team or sign up as an individual and a team will be assigned to you.
 Your first six scores for the league must be shot by Jan.
-20, 2019, and you can shoot ahead as far as you want.
-The second five scores are due Feb.
-24 and the last five scores are due March 31.
+5, and you can shoot ahead as far as you want.

 Shooting takes place Wednesdays, Saturdays and Sundays.
 Cost is $7 per week, which includes targets, prizes and banquet money.
-If you are interested, stop down to the club located at 904 Swann Road, Youngstown, or call 754-2293 for more information.
-It's a blast.
+If you are interested, stop down to the club located at 904 Swann Road, Lewiston.
+You also can call league coordinators Dave Alexander at 258-0261 or Mark Fasso at 754-7972.